Fun activities to teach nutrition to kids with worksheets, printables, activities, games and more!

 2) Color Dice

-Exposure to different foods is a great method to help them try new foods and broaden their diet.
+Exposing kids to different colored foods is a great method to help them try new foods and broaden their diet.
 This game can be done in smaller groups or as a large group.
 You can use a die with different color sides or make your own.
 I found some larger foam dice at the dollar store that work great and don’t get lost as easily when tossed.
 Have a different color for each side of the die.

 The colors I included on mine were: red, orange, yellow, green, blue, purple, and brown.
 Because there are not as many blue and purple foods I made half of one side blue and the other half purple.
 You can make it more difficult by keeping track of which foods have already been said and a new food must be said if the same color is rolled.